As a landscape designer, one of my favorite topics of garden design and construction is the garden path!

 The first group of garden path ideas, are loose materials: Wood chips, gravel or decomposed granite.

-Pros: They are the easiest to handle and least expensive material.
+Pros: Wood Chips, gravel and stepping stones ( perfect for those who loves to walk bare feet! ) are great beginner-friendly materials for DIY garden paths.
+They are the easiest to handle and least expensive material.
 They are soft underfoot, but solid enough to handle heavy foot traffic or a loaded wheelbarrow.
 A border can enhance the looks of these pathways grealy

 Flexible metal or stone edging (can be easily made from local rocks) gives a nice definition to this garden path, and keeps the gravel in place.